Skip to content

 command-not-found This plugin uses the command-not-found package for zsh to provide suggested packages to be installed if a command cannot be found.
 No

-Below is a list of aliases from my .zshrc files, organized into two groups: Group 1 and Group 2.
-Group 1 contains general aliases, while Group 2 includes aliases for categorized commands.
-Many of these commands are programs mentioned in the Useful Programs section that I don't use frequently but still want quick access to.
+Below are aliases I've create, organized into two groups: Group 1 and Group 2.
+Group 1 contains general aliases, while Group 2 includes aliases for displaying useful programs I don't frequently use and often forget about.

 .zshrc